wzhwawhxmmj/frozenbubbleplus/frozenbubbleplus/README.txt

 Matthias Le Bidan (soundtrack).

-The Android port was initially created by Pawel Aleksander Fedorynski, with additional development for the Amazon Kindle performed by Eric Fortin.
+The Android port was initially created by Pawel Aleksander Fedorynski, with additional development provided by Eric Fortin.

 This code is distributed under the GNU General Public License.